Is Quinoa Keto Friendly? What are the Alternatives?

 Is Quinoa Keto Friendly? – Shredded Water Chestnut Rice

-One cup serving of water chestnuts contains 36 total calories and 9g of net carbohydrates.
+One cup of water chestnuts contains 36 calories and 9g of net carbohydrates.
 This makes it an excellent substitute for quinoa.

 Various foods typically used as substitutes for quinoa, such as legumes, oats, and starchy vegetables, aren’t ideal for a ketogenic diet.